Our Sustainable Design

 Michel Greenhalgh is a registered Green Smart Professional; Accreditation No 307.
 He recently returned from Europe where he was investigating and researching new technologies and practices to bring back to Australia to implement in projects.
 Through his expertise in this area the design team maintains an environmental awareness and endeavour to engage best practice in sustainability of the built form.

 MCG personnel have sustainable building experience over a range of project types and climatic environments both in Australia and abroad.
-That breadth of experience, much of which was in Europe and Africa, where the regulations are more stringent than Australia, has built a strong foundation for dealing with Australia’s varying environment.
+That breadth of experience, much of which was in Europe, where the regulations are more stringent than Australia, has built a strong foundation for dealing with Australia’s varying environment.